meetbryce/unify/docs/ADAPTERS.md

-    name - return the name of the service resolve_auth - apply the local connection settings to the authentication configuration validate - validate the authentication to the service list_tables - return the list of 'potential' table definitions for the service lookupTable(tableName) - return the table spec for the table with the given name supports_commands - returns True if the Adapter implements its own special commands run_command - execute a command targeted at the Adapter
+    name - return the name of the service resolve_auth - apply the local connection settings to the authentication configuration validate - validate the authentication to the service list_tables - return the list of 'available' table definitions for the service lookupTable(tableName) - return the table spec for the table with the given name supports_commands - returns True if the Adapter implements its own special commands run_command - execute a command targeted at the Adapter